Is it Wrong to Want to Make Extra Money?

 When you have a surplus or breathing room, you can make pay all your bills on time, have a full emergency fund and have a financial cushion in case an extra expense pops up.

-It’s easy to start saving extra money each month in an online savings account like Ally or Barclays Savings; these banks in particular pay you interest on your money, which helps it to grow faster, and they make it very easy to access your money whenever you need it.
+It’s easy to start saving extra money each month in an online savings account like Synchony.
+Synchrony in particular pays you 1.75% interest on your money, which helps it to grow faster, and they make it very easy to access your money whenever you need it.

 When you have extra money, even if it’s $100, you don’t have to tell your child no when they ask if they can see the latest Cars movie or when they want blueberries at the grocery store.